360macky/case-studies/site/posts/dreamify.md

 ### Creating the app

+The app is created with Next.js 13.
+The new version brings radical changes to the way we work with React components and APIs.

 ### Creating the UI

 The UI is built with Tailwind CSS.
 Components like the Buttons, Inputs, Modals and Progress Bar are developed with [Shadcn/ui](https://ui.shadcn.com/docs), a collection of re-usable components built using [Radix UI](https://www.radix-ui.com/).